l1siki-dev/okinawa_gametheory/README.md

 * Let's get more missiles so China will think that it'll be costly to attack us.

 ---
-# Lie 3: "Politicians of Tokyo want to improve the economy of Okinawa."
+# 3: "Politicians of Tokyo want to improve the economy of Okinawa."

 You already know Nagata-cho actually wants the opposite, weak Okinawa.
 So they can be controlled.
 Here, we will explore **why** they want **absolute** control so badly.